chrisemoulton/factual-java-driver/README.md

 # Installation

-You can download the [fully assembled jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-app.jar) from /bin and add it to your project.
+You can download the [fully assembled jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-app.jar?raw=true) from /bin and add it to your project.

-There's also a [minimal jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-1.0.jar) in /bin if you want to pull in all the 3rd party dependencies yourself.
+There's also a [minimal jar](https://github.com/Factual/factual-java-driver/blob/master/bin/factual-java-driver-1.0.jar?raw=true) in /bin if you want to pull in all the 3rd party dependencies yourself.

-NOTE: When downloading the jar file from github, be sure to use the "View Raw" link.
+NOTE: If you have any problems with the downloaded jar files, make sure you're downloading as "raw".

 Or you can build from source.
 This is a Maven based project and so has a pom.xml file.